syncfusion-content/blazor-docs/blazor/signature/user-interaction.md

 # User Interactions in Blazor Signature component

 The Signature component supports various interaction like Undo, Redo, Clear, Disabled, and ReadOnly.
+Every changes occurred in signature can be taken as a snap and saved to collection for handling the above user interactions.

 ## Undo

 It reverts the last action of signature using the [`UndoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_UndoAsync) method.
+It removes the latest snap from the collection and load a previous snap to signature.
+Here, [`CanUndoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_CanUndoAsync) method is used to ensure whether undo can be performed or not.

 ## Redo

 It reverts the last undo action of the signature using the [`RedoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_RedoAsync) method.
+Here, [`CanRedoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_CanRedoAsync) method is used to ensure whether redo can be performed or not.

 ## Clear

 It clears the signature and makes the canvas empty using the [`ClearAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_ClearAsync) method.
+Here, [`IsEmptyAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_IsEmptyAsync) method is used to ensure whether the signature is empty or not.

 ## Disabled